12 Inspirational Over-40 Health and Fitness Influencers

 Who: Joan MacDonald, 75

-Why you should follow her: Joan’s a powerhouse and she shares fitness and nutrition tips, funny personal content with loved ones in her family, and let’s face it: watching her do strength work in her Reels inspires us, but also guilts us, into getting up off of the couch to do some weights ourselves.
+Why you should follow her: Joan’s a powerhouse and she shares fitness and nutrition tips, and funny personal content with loved ones in her family, and let’s face it: watching her do strength work in her Reels inspires us, but also guilts us, into getting up off of the couch to do some weights ourselves.
 Joan only began her fitness journey in 2016 and from 198.8 pounds she’s down to 128-132 lbs in 2022.
 But what has she gained in those six years?
 1.6 million followers, she’s launched a fitness app and a journal and she’s graced the cover of D’FYNE twice.

 Follow her @trainwithjoan.